zavolanlab/PAQR_KAPAC/PAQR/README.md

 ## Start the pipeline
+Before you run the pipeline, ensure that your current working directory is PAQR.
 Once you prepared your config file, you can start the pipeline by simply executing:
 ```bash
 max_cores=4 # maximum number of threads that will run in parallel